 We determine the acquisition date fair value of contingent consideration obligations for business acquisitions based on a probability-weighted income approach derived from revenue estimates, post-tax gross profit levels and a probability assessment with respect to the likelihood of achieving contingent obligations including contingent payments such as milestone obligations, royalty obligations and contract earn-out criteria, where applicable.
 The fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement as defined using the fair value concepts defined in ASC Topic 820 "Fair Value Measurement," ("ASC 820").
 The resultant probability-weighted cash flows are discounted using an appropriate effective annual interest rate.
-At each reporting date, the contingent consideration obligations will be revalue of the contingent consolidated statement of operations.
-Changes in the fair value of the contingent consideration obligations with respect to the likelihood of achieving the various contingent payment obligations.
-Changes in assumptions utilized in our contingent consideration obligation and a corresponding charge or reduction to operating results.
+At each reporting date, the contingent consideration obligation will be revalued to estimated fair value and changes in fair value will be reflected as income or expense in our consolidated statement of operations.
+Changes in the fair value of the contingent consideration obligations may result from changes in discount periods and rates, changes in the timing and amount of future revenue estimates and changes in probability assumptions with respect to the likelihood of achieving the various contingent payment obligations.
+Changes in assumptions utilized in our contingent consideration fair value estimates could result in an increase or decrease in our contingent consideration obligation and a corresponding charge or reduction to operating results.
 Refer to "NOTE 24 - Fair Value Measurement" for additional details regarding the fair value of contingent consideration.